-- Identification of significant documents, informational materials and other items used daily by our centers which need translation to Spanish, the primary non-English language identified; - Identification of pertinent agricultural groups, organizations and associations and pursuing alliances with them;

-- Ongoing training to center staff with a desk aid for proper identification of MSFWs; desk aid with new MSFW definition trained upon and provided.
-This training will be ongoing. - Improved partnership and developing a new MOU with our NFJP partner; and - Identification of community-based events related to MSFWs or their communities is ongoing.
+- Identification of significant documents, informational materials and other items used daily by our centers which need translation to Spanish, the primary non- English language identified; - Identification of pertinent agricultural groups, organizations and associations and pursuing alliances with them; - Ongoing training to center staff with a desk aid for proper identification of MSFWs; desk aid with new MSFW definition trained upon and provided.
+This training will be ongoing. - o Dedicated web page for MSFWs and employers. - o Continued streamlining of processes. - o Continued training for staff and partners. - o Improved partnership with our NFJP partner; and - Identification of community-based events related to MSFWs or their communities is ongoing.